 Vengeful Heat: When you kill a foe you have a chance to deal up to 2000 Fire damage to all nearby enemies, you also gain 2% Everfrost Damage Resistance [This is a very small damage bonus, either this or the Hitpoints boon would be a valid choice.
 This build is purely offensively though which is why I chose it]

-Chill of Winter[2*]: When striking a foe, you have chance to gain a stack of Icy Chill.
-At 10 Stacks, your next attack clears all stacks and releases a burst that deals up to 12000 damage to targets close to you.
+Chill of Winter: When striking a foe, you have chance to gain a stack of Icy Chill.
+At 10 Stacks, your next attack clears all stacks and releases a burst that deals up to 14000 damage to targets close to you.
 Damage Over Time effects will not trigger this ability

-Aura of Despair: When you kill an enemy you have a chance to emit an Aura of Despair that stuns up to 5 enemies within 25 feet for 4 seconds
+Aura of Hope: When you kill an enemy, you have a chance to emit an Aura of Hope that boost AP fain for all allies

-Fiery Frenzy: You gain 2% Critical Strike Severity and 1000 Maximum Hit Points
+Fiery Frenzy: You gain 2% Critical Severity and 1000 Hitpoints